Skip to main content

 Civil Division

-Within the Civil Division are the General Civil Unit, the Affirmative Civil Enforcement (ACE) Unit and the Financial Litigation Program (FLP).
+The Civil Division includes three units: General Civil, Affirmative Civil Enforcement (ACE), and Financial Litigation Program (FLP).
 Attorneys in the General Civil Unit handle all types of civil litigation in the district.
-Additionally, some attorneys in the General Civil Unit have assigned specialization in the areas of medical malpractice, employment discrimination, administrative procedures litigation and torts.
+Additionally, some attorneys in the General Civil Unit have assigned specialization in the areas of medical malpractice, employment discrimination, administrative procedures litigation, and torts.

-The FLP is actively involved in the collection of civil judgments and criminal debts, such as fines, restitution and penalties, owed to the United States.
-The work of the unit is quite important to taxpayers and victims of crime.
-During FY 2022, the Financial Litigation Program, working in conjunction with the ACE and asset forfeiture attorneys, collected a total of $11,749,412.87. which is in excess of the annual operating budget for the United States Attorney's Office.
+The FLP Unit is actively involved in the collection of civil judgments and criminal debts, such as fines, restitution, and penalties owed to the United States.
+The work of the Unit is vital to taxpayers and victims of crime.
+During FY 2022, the FLP Unit, working in conjunction with the ACE Unit and asset forfeiture attorneys, collected a total of $11,749,412.87, which exceeds the annual operating budget for the United States Attorney's Office.